yahya-tamur/Visualising-Complex-Functions/README.md

 The rest of the project should still work with the original version, though I haven't tried it.

 Opening the gif's produced is actually pretty hard.

-I've had 60% cpu utilisation on a nice cpu using eye of gnome, the default ubuntu image viewer.
-Firefox and google chrome use less cpu, but the animation is more choppy.
+I've been using eog, the default image viewer on ubuntu.
+That has the benefit of showing more frames per second but the disadvantage of having about 60% cpu utilisation on a nice cpu.

+I've also tried chrome, firefox, and the windows image viewer.
+If I had to use those more commonly available options, I would probably want to decrease the number of frames in params.cc so the images loop faster.

-You could try to convert it to a video format like mp4, and that might work, but keep in mind that that approach will lose quality -- gif's are lossless and can show many isolated, moving pixels without problems.
-(This is probably also why viewing the image is pretty hard).
+Another option to view these images would be to convert them to a video format like mp4.
+This will lose quality -- gif's are lossless, which is probably why it's so hard to view these in the first place.

 This is something I did in my free time.